AdilMeherremov/AdilMeherremov/README.md

 # 🚀 My Projects
-You can find various fullstack projects on my GitHub profile.
+You can find various frontend/backend projects on my GitHub profile.
 If you're interested in web applications or modern designs, you're in the right place!
 <br/>
 <br/>
 <br/>